Basque settlement in the Americas: Colonization of North America

-Basque monopoly (1530-1580)
+Basque monopoly (1530–1580)

 Establishment

 A Basque rowboat recovered from the Red Bay site, exhibited at the local museum.

 The first Basque expedition recorded in Newfoundland took place in 1517, but it was around 1530s that a regional establishment could be identified.
-Its assumed that Basque fishermen gradually approached the American continent, by pursuing cod in first instance, and progressively derivating to the more profitable whaling.
+It's assumed that Basque fishermen gradually approached the American continent, by pursuing cod in first instance, and progressively derivating to the more profitable whaling.
 It wasn't the decline of European whales that drove Basque fisherman to Newfoundland; rather, it was the techniques and trade developed in their sardine fishing expeditions in Ireland or whaling on their coasts that enabled the Basques to establish a lucrative monopoly in Labrador.
 Additionally, Breton cod fishermen frequented Newfoundland before the Basques, the latest expedition being in 1536, and it was from the Bretons that the Basque became aware of the rich population of cetaceans in Newfoundland waters.

 Subsequently, the Basque began fishing for cod in the south of Newfoundland, in Plaisance Bay (now Placentia), St. Mary's Bay and Trepassey, as well as in the east in places like St John's and Renews-Cappahayden.
 Other fishing sites were recorded in the Strait of Belle Isle, between Labrador and Newfoundland, around 1535.
 A third area, near the Strait of Canso, was also frequented by Basque fisherman in the 1560s.